CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/freifinanzierte_wohnungen/index.en.md

 ---

 <p style="text-align:justify">
+You want to live self managed?
+You are interested in sustainable and ecological living in a community?
+Then we, the CA (Collegium Academicum), are the right place for you.
+We are an ecological and self-managed housing project and are looking for residents for our newly renovated building.
+<br><br>
 Our old building combines a variety of living concepts.
 In this way, we want to bring together different lifestyles and enable even more people to participate in communal, self-managed living.
+The old building will soon be filled with life through an <a href="/orientierungsjahr">orientation year</a> (50 young people),
+<a href="/sozialer_mietwohnraum">social housing</a> (6 apartments) and the two apartments described here.
+Unlike the adjacent new-build residential home, people of all ages and in all circumstances can move in here.
 <br><br>
 While the eastern part of the building is mainly intended for participants of the <a href="/orientation-year">Orientation Year</a>, the ground floor and the west of our old building contain flats that can function as a whole rented flat or as a shared flat.
 In addition, all residents of our project can benefit from large, versatile communal areas inside and outside our buildings.
-<br><br>
-Unlike the adjacent new-build residential home, people of all ages and in all circumstances can move in here.
 <br><br>
 All flats have the following address: